ILoveStudy/richardresume.io/english.resume.md

 # Self-evaluation

-- Have a strong team spirit, good organization and coordination skills, and a strong sense of collective honor.
+- Has a strong team spirit, good organization and coordination skills, and a strong sense of collective honor.
-- Strong self-learning ability, like to delve into new technology, dare to face and overcome difficulties.
+- Strong self-learning ability, like to study new technology, dare to face and overcome difficulties.
-- Have strong adaptability; strong discipline, active cooperation in work; strong will.
+- Strong adaptability; strong discipline, active cooperation in work; strong will.